richsalz/ietf-less-ad-work/draft-rsalz-less-ad-work.md

 Might help get more volunteers from other (less-wealthy? smaller companies?) parts of the world.

-We have learned to accomodate more remote meetings, perhaps that is enough.
+We have learned to accommodate more remote meetings, perhaps that is enough.

 > **DISCUSSION** I think that ADs feel they need to participate in person.
 > They might be helped by a discussion of this point.
 If the travel budget